kubernetes-sigs/security-profiles-operator/installation-usage.md

 ## Pull images from private registry

 The container images from spod pod can be pulled from a private registry.
-This can be achived by defining the `imagePullSecrets` inside of the SPOD configuration.
+This can be achieved by defining the `imagePullSecrets` inside of the SPOD configuration.

 ## Configure the SELinux type